26 of the Top Winemakers In Tokaj

 Erzsébet Pince - Miklós & Hajnalka Prácser (Tokaj; 10 hectares / 25 acres; [email protected]; +36 06 20 802 0137)

 A true family operation helmed by Hajnalka and Miklós Prácser, with their father in charge of the vines, mother of the admin work.
 Hajnalka's husband, the American-native Ronn Wiegand, a Master of Wine and Master Sommelier, lends his refined palate during the blending process.
 Their vines grow both in the volcanic soils of Mád and in the loess of Tokaj, and it's fascinating to compare the results.
 Erzsébet's labyrinthine cellar once belonged to Elizabeth Petrovna, the Russian Empress who maintained a dedicated purchasing team in Tokaj in the 18th century (hence the winery's name).
-Hajnalka also runs the godsend Tokaji Kávépörkölő Manufaktúra, the wine region's one and only coffee roaster and new-wave coffee shop.
+Hajnalka also runs the godsend Tokaji Kávépörkölő Manufaktúra, the wine region's one and only new-wave coffee shop, located on Tokaj's main square.

 Tokaj Nobilis - Sarolta Bárdos (Bodrogkeresztúr; 7 hectares / 17 acres; [email protected]; +3620 391 8328)